audoantrung123/Parallel-Parking-Algorithm-for-Ackermann-Robot/README.md

 </p>
 <p align="center"> Figure 4.
 Sensor Data Fusion for Odometry Using EKF  </p>

+The objective is to achieve precise estimation of a mobile robot's complete pose and velocity (6  degrees of freedom) as it navigates its environment.
+This estimation task can be framed as a nonlinear dynamic system problem:

 $$X_k = f(X_{k-1}) + W_{k-1}$$

+where  $X_k$ represents the robot's system state (its 3D pose) at time $k$, $f$ is a nonlinear function describing the state transition, and $W_{k-1}$ represents the process noise, assumed to follow a normal distribution.
+Our state vector $X$, is 3-dimensional, encompassing the vehicle's 3D position, 3D orientation (expressed as Euler angles), and their corresponding velocities.

 $$Z_k = h(X_k) + V_k$$